 Ensure that the mounting location of the child restraint system within the vehicle is correct.
-Only allow children to enter and exit the vehicle at the side facing away from the traffic.

 When the child restraint system is not in use, secure the seat with a seat belt or remove it from the vehicle.

 Do not stick anything on the child restraint systems and do not cover them with any other materials.